-Life and health insurance protection underpins most good financial planning and is essential to building your financial resilience - your ability to recover quickly from an unexpected financial shock.
+Life and health insurance protection underpin most good financial planning and are essential to building your financial resilience - your ability to recover quickly from an unexpected financial shock.
 These types of insurance can ensure that, should you or your family need it, the right amount of money will reach the right hands at the right time.

-However, financial services provider Aegon reports that almost half of working women do not have any form of protection to replace their income in the event of their death or if they are unable to work through illness or accident.
-If you're single, this could mean a severe drop in your standard of living when you can least afford it.
-If you're in a couple or with a family, your loved ones could be without key support when they need it most.
+Only one in four adults had taken out life insurance as of September 2022, according to Charles Stanley, and just 7% have critical illness or income protection.
+A report in March 2023 highlighted that just 42% of income protection policies are taken out by women.
+That cover tends to be based on covering basic costs rather than salary, which is leaving those women under-insured in the current high inflation conditions.
+Without any form of protection to replace their income in the event of their death or if they are unable to work through illness or accident, this this could mean a severe drop in standards of living when you can least afford it.
+If you're in a couple or have children, your loved ones could be without key support when they need it most.